nsmarkop/plover_open_path/README.md

 # Plover Open Path

+**This repository is now archived as the functionality was implemented directly into the main Plover UI via https://github.com/openstenoproject/plover/pull/981**

 A tool plugin for [Plover](https://github.com/openstenoproject/plover) to open folders and files.

 Icons are from [Icons8 Flat Color Icons](https://github.com/icons8/flat-color-icons).